espena/dual-button-doorbell/firmware/dual-button-doorbell/sdcard/README.md

 Look up your time zone in [this table](https://github.com/nayarsystems/posix_tz_db/blob/master/zones.csv) and enter the corresponding string value.

-In the example configuration, the timezone is set for Norway (UTC+1 with daylight saving time enabled).
+In the example configuration, the timezone is set for Norway (with daylight saving time enabled).

 You can also choose to use another NTP service by editing the _server_ value under the _ntp_ section.